Library Instruction Overview

 The Library's Course Reserves Processing staff work with hundreds of faculty and courses each semester, and will link instructors' Course Reserve lists online in the Library website.
 Digital items that instructors request will be linked on these lists.
 Any books, DVDs, and other physical items requested will be listed on the Course Reserve list and available for students to request at the Library's Circulation Desk.

-Instructors wanting to place items on Reserve for their courses can submit requests via the online forms found on the Course Reserves web pages or come in person to meet with Reserve Processing staff in Room 140, Parks Library.
-Library research and class Guides are linked with Course Reserves lists as well.
+Instructors wanting to place items on Reserve for their courses can submit requests via the online forms found on the Course Reserves web pages or come in person to meet with Reserve Processing staff at the Parks Library Circulation Desk.
+Library research and class guides are also linked to Course Reserves lists.

 The Library continues to strengthen our distance & online learning outreach by consolidating information relevant to ISU students and faculty in DL courses in one easy to access place.
 We especially recommend all distance learning students review our Distance Learning Guide to learn how to access our library resources and services from off-campus and to review our instructional materials that cover the most asked-about basics.